For | Pricing | When |

 Food and beverages, including award-winning Jefferson Vineyards wine, will be available for purchase.

-NEW: CIVIC SEASON POP-UP PURSUIT!
+THIS JUNE: CIVIC SEASON POP-UP PURSUIT!

 In celebration of Civic Season at Monticello, join us for a conversation with bestselling historian and Pulitzer Prize finalist H.W.
 Brands on his book, Founding Partisans: Hamilton, Madison, Jefferson, Adams and the Brawling Birth of American Politics, a revelatory history on the shocking emergence of vicious political division at the birth of the United States.